Last updated date: March 27, 2026 | 4:43 pm

 Seeking funding

-If you want to grow and seek investors, start with a corporation where you can easily distribute shares to investors.
-Other structures can also seek funding differently but are less flexible than corporations.
+If you want to grow and raise capital, start with a corporation that lets you easily distribute shares to investors.
+Other structures can also seek funding in different ways, but are less flexible than corporations.

 Control over the business